Status

 Rationale

-These protocols could form the basis for design, evaluation or procurement of archival repository-services, but also allow for data custodians to begin organising data in a format ready for archiving and digital preservation as long as they have access to some kind of commodity storage, by using a range of tools.
+These protocols could form the basis for design, evaluation or procurement of Archival Repository services, but also allow for Data Stewards or Custodians to begin organizing data in a format ready for archiving and digital preservation by using a range of tools, as long as they have access to some kind of commodity storage.

 The Protocols